bluebird bio Inc at Morgan Stanley Global Healthcare Conference

 Matthew Kelsey Harrison - Morgan Stanley, Research Division - Executive Director

-Everybody, thanks for joining us for the next session.
-I'm Matthew Harrison, I'm one of the biotech analysts here at Morgan Stanley.
-Pleased to have Bluebird with me for the next session.
+Good morning, everybody.
+Thanks for joining us for the next session.
+I'm Matthew Harrison, one of the biotech analysts here at Morgan Stanley.
+Very pleased to have bluebird with us for the next session.

-Quickly before we get started, I need to read a disclaimer.
-Please note that this webcast is for Morgan Stanley clients and appropriate Morgan Stanley employees only.
-This webcast is not for members of the press.
-If you are a member of the press, please disconnect and reach out separately.
+Quickly before we get started, I need to read a disclosure statement.
+Please note that all important disclosures, including personal holdings disclosures and Morgan Stanley disclosures, appear on the Morgan Stanley public website at morganstanley.com/research disclosures.

-For important disclosures, please see the Morgan Stanley research disclosures website at morganstanley.com/research disclosures.
-And if you have any questions, please reach out to your Morgan Stanley representative.

-And with that, very pleased to have Nick Leschly, the CEO of Bluebird, as well as Philip Gregory.
-And Nick, I'm going to turn it over to you to start off, to give us some opening comments, and then we'll jump into Q&A.
+And with that, I'm going to turn it over to Andrew to make some opening comments.
+And then we can get right into Q&A.

 bluebird bio Inc at Morgan Stanley Global Healthcare Conference (Virtual) Transcript